soup-bowl/api.whatsth.is/README.md

 **:warning: in active development, do not expect stability!**

-Counterpart backend API for the [whatsth.is project](https://github.com/soup-bowl/whatsth.is).
+Counterpart backend API for the [whatsth.is project][fnt].
 Feed it a URL, and it returns a bunch of details about the requested site.
-Upon execution, the [latest definitions file is downloaded](https://gist.github.com/soup-bowl/ca302eb775278a581cd4e7e2ea4122a1) from GitHub.
+Upon execution, the [latest definitions file is downloaded][def] from GitHub.

 Want to quickstart?
 With **Docker/Podman** installed, Run `docker run -p 43594:43594 ghcr.io/soup-bowl/whatsthis-api:latest` to get going immediately.